 While we think regulation is a key problem, and there are dangers that the Bitcoin currency itself may have entered bubble territory, the potential future uses of the underlying distributed-ledger technology are wide-ranging.
 One such application could be the issuance of digital cash by central banks.
 For example, in Sweden, where cash has been declining rapidly over the last couple of years, the central bank has actually been assessing the concept of issuing digital cash and how this might affect the financial system.
 Another potential use could be in share trading, which has always involved significant layers of intermediaries.
 Distributed-ledger technology could cut out some of these layers and simplify the process, making settlement quicker and improving trade accuracy.
 Smart digital contracts are a further area where the technology could help to execute transactions and agreements and enforce obligations across all parties without the involvement of middlemen.

 This is a short extract from a BNY Mellon podcast episode ‘Agents of Change’.
-To hear more about Bitcoin, you can listen to the full podcast here.

 This is a financial promotion.
 Material in this publication is for general information only.
 The opinions expressed in this document are those of Newton and should not be construed as investment advice or recommendations for any purchase or sale of any specific security or commodity.
 Certain information contained herein is based on outside sources believed to be reliable, but its accuracy is not guaranteed.
 You should consult your advisor to determine whether any particular investment strategy is appropriate.
 This material is for institutional investors only.
 Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell this security, country or sector.
 Please note that strategy holdings and positioning are subject to change without notice.